hdante/randomutils-mirror/README.md

 the requested ranges and options.

 ## License
-Source code is released under the GNU General Public License.
+The software is released under the GNU General Public License.
 This is free
 software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.